 It is never too early to start the admissions process as there are times when parents are disappointed when they proceed to enroll their child and learn that there is a waiting list.
 We accept applications year-round and encourage you to contact our admissions coordinator to set up a personal tour.
 This will give you the opportunity to see the campus when school is in session, and ask any questions you may have.

 Yes.
 Students in Grades 1 to 6 all take part in writing the CAT4 standardized test.
 Standardized testing allows us to gain an understanding of the quality of our program and the performance of our students in comparison to students of a similar grade level across Canada.
 It also provides us with the data to examine the strengths and weaknesses of our programming to drill down to instruction.

 Are you a peanut free facility?

 Rotherglen has comprehensive allergy aware policy that is clearly communicated to parents.
 We do not permit peanuts, tree nuts or shellfish at Rotherglen and focus on avoidance and prevention.
-Our school anaphylaxis plan conforms to the Halton Catholic DSB and Halton DSB’s Anaphylaxis Protocol.
+Our school anaphylaxis plan conforms to the Dufferin-Peel Catholic District School Board and Peel District School Board Anaphylaxis Protocol.
 The plan is designed to ensure that students at risk are identified, strategies are in place to minimize the potential for accidental exposure and staff and key volunteers are trained to respond in an emergency situation.
 Although Rotherglen is proud to be an Allergy Aware school, we do not and cannot guarantee a nut-free or shellfish free environment.